dnyu/contrastslackbot/README.md

     * By minimizing the rights that the slackbot has minimizes the risk that the slackbot could be leveraged as an attack vector
 * __Justification__: Cloud systems must be constantly monitored to ensure security.
 By having a method to ping an AWS system through Slack encourages constant checkups while also providing a quick to check AWS after a suspected incident.

+### Base64 Decoder
+* Simple command that decodes whatever string follows 'b64'
+* __Justification__: Base64 is extremely popular online for loading webpages (html), carrying data through the web (url encoding, information contained in REST requests).
+While doing analysis, having quick access to an easy to use Base64 Decoder could prove to be time-saving.

 ## Build

 * Stack